Detailed Guide forComputer Hardware Engineers in San Diego County

 Projections of Employment

-In California, the number of Computer Hardware Engineers is expected to grow at an average rate compared with the total for all occupations.
-Jobs for Computer Hardware Engineers are expected to increase by 14.3 percent, or 3,500 jobs between 2012 and 2022.
+In California, the number of Computer Hardware Engineers is expected to grow faster than average growth rate for all occupations.
+Jobs for Computer Hardware Engineers are expected to increase by 22.1 percent, or 5,900 jobs between 2014 and 2024.

 In San Diego County, the number of Computer Hardware Engineers is expected to grow slower than average growth rate for all occupations.
 Jobs for Computer Hardware Engineers are expected to increase by 33.9 percent, or 980 jobs between 2014 and 2024.

 |Estimated Employment and Projected Growth|